Apple & Google Privacy Updates Webinar Recap

 These changes present opportunities for a more private internet in the future.
 However, they also bring challenges for developers, particularly in terms of device identification.
 As Valentin explained, “Adopting all the new APIs is hard; you need to learn all the new capabilities [and] there will be changes that will require a lot of work.
 So going [into the] device identity space with a specialized company like Fingerprint can be helpful in dealing with all the complexity in a reliable and predictable manner.”

 To view the complete webinar, please refer to our recording.
-To learn more about Fingerprint Pro's Visitor Identification and our 99.5% accuracy rate, you can explore our documentation or contact our support team for further assistance.
+To learn more about Fingerprint Pro's Visitor Identification and our industry-leading accuracy, you can explore our documentation or contact our support team for further assistance.